Single Entry Business Visa

 Upon arrival in Indonesia, the Single Entry Business Visa grants an initial validity of 60 days.
 This period can be extended twice, with each extension providing an additional 60 days, resulting in a total possible stay of 180 days.

-What is the purpose of the Single Entry Business Visa?
+What is The Purpose of The Single Entry Business Visa?

 The Single Entry Business Visa is designed for foreigners visiting Indonesia for business-related purposes, such as attending meetings, conferences, and training sessions, as well as exploring potential investments.
 However, this visa does not permit formal employment or income generation within Indonesia.